 What is it?
-Telehealth is videoconferencing, like Skype, except it uses a HIPAA compliant platform to ensure confidentiality.
-Your therapist will send you a meeting invitation to your email or even cell phone.
+We use Zoom’s HIPAA compliant business platform for our online counseling.
+Your therapist will send you a meeting invitation to your email or cell phone.
 You just click on the link, and your therapist will be on the other end, ready to see you as usual.

 Does it work as well as in-person sessions?
 Yes.
-Telehealth has been available for counseling for years.
-Multiple studies over these years have found that in broad use, it is just as effective as in-person sessions in terms of symptom reduction, especially when the therapist and client already know each other from in-person settings.
-Some studies have found telehealth can even be superior for adolescent clients and those with autism.
-It is typically more convenient for clients as well.
+Online counseling has been available for years.
+Multiple studies over these years have found that in broad use, it is just as effective as in-person sessions in terms of symptom reduction and client satisfaction.
+Some studies have found online counseling can even be superior for some age groups and diagnoses.

 Will my insurance cover it?
 Yes.
-Insurance companies pay for telehealth sessions if they would cover the same session in-person.
-We have had no problems with insurance coverage for telehealth.
+Insurance companies pay for online counseling sessions the same as in-person.

 How do I start?